oddbird/oddleventy/content/blog/2022/shared-elements.md

 about FLIP animations in responsive design.
 I'll post that video here if it becomes available.

-## Animating 'discreet' changes in CSS
+## Animating 'discrete' changes in CSS

 CSS can currently only animate by smoothly updating the value of a property.